Welcome to Stokesley and District U3A

 These are held in Stokesley Methodist Church on the 2nd Wednesday of each month.
 Doors open at 1.15pm with the opportunity for tea/coffee, a chat, and to meet group leaders.
 The talk then starts at 2pm for about an hour including questions and is followed by any announcements, committee and group leaders’ reports.
 Details of these meetings are shown on the MEETINGS page (press the button at the top of this page).

-The annual subscription is an inclusive fee of £25/person, which includes attendance at all monthly and group meetings except where there are travel or entrance fees for group outings.
-There are reduced fees for Affiliated members who are members of another U3A and who have paid their Capitation Fee.
+The annual subscription is £25/person, which includes attendance at all monthly meetings.
+In addition, from September 2018, members of groups meeting in rented rooms must also pay £1 each time they attend.
+For those groups which travel or incur entrance fees the full cost must be paid.
+There are reduced membership fees for Affiliated members who are members of another U3A and who have paid their Capitation Fee.
 Also there is a reduced fee of £15 for the part year from 1st April.
 Our subscription year runs from September to August.
 If you pay tax, your subscription may be gift aided.

 Our Members Handbook is issued annually and a Newsletter is published quarterly and is sent to each member, wherever possible via email, but if no email is available, it can be collected at the main meeting or will be posted out.
 Any member is invited to contribute newsletter items.